 Terrorism is a threat throughout the world.

-Politically motivated kidnappings have increased since 2014.
+Kidnapping for political, ideological and criminal motives has occurred in Lebanon.
+Targets have included foreign nationals.
 Exercise a high degree of personal security awareness.
 Be aware of your surroundings at all times.

 Crime in Lebanon is moderate by international standards.
-But crime rates have increased significantly recently, particularly vehicle crime, petty theft such as bag snatching (including by youths riding motorbikes) home break-ins and armed robberies.
+But vehicle crime, petty theft such as bag snatching (including by youths riding motorbikes), home break-ins and armed robberies, as well as assault and sexual assault, may occur.
+Be aware of your surroundings.

 Pay close attention to your personal security.
 Monitor the media for updates on developments which may impact your safety and security.

 Armed security is present throughout Lebanon, including at road check points.
 Carry personal identity documentation at all times.
-Obey the instructions of security personnel.
+Follow the instructions of security personnel.

 Driving in Lebanon can be dangerous due to inadequately maintained roads.
 Snow and ice compound the danger in winter.
-Traffic conditions and poor local driving habits pose a danger to drivers and pedestrians alike.
+Traffic conditions and poor local driving habits pose a danger to drivers and pedestrians.

 There are many unexploded ordnance, including cluster munitions, and landmines throughout Lebanon.
 The highest concentration is in the south, especially south of the Litani River.
 Minefields aren't always clearly marked.
 Those that are marked can shift away from signage anyway.